-elisa rathje lives, writes and films the small work* at appleturnover, a small farm on a small island. elisa makes short films, podcasts, letters and books about ways of living that regenerate a thriving household, community and planet. now you can join her for streamed farm + farmhouse tours with live q&a’s and get one-on-one mentorship with the small farm sessions or the mentorship minutes. find out more about working with elisa here.
+elisa rathje lives, writes and films the small work* at appleturnover, a small farm on a small island. elisa makes short films, podcasts, letters and books about ways of living that regenerate a thriving household, community and planet. to get right into elisa’s philosophy and practices you might enjoy this interview and these articles. now you can join her in directing the subjects of the farm + farmhouse tours and get one-on-one mentorship from wherever you are with the mentorship messages. find out more about working with elisa here.

 appleturnover is home to a pair of little milk goats, a trio of geese, a flock of chickens and runner ducks, a small unschooling family of artists, writers and filmmakers, as well as a charming farm cat.